incubrain/product-validator/examples/founder-funnel/content/pages/index.md

   intro:
     title: Stop Building in the Dark
     description: Most founders spend months building products nobody wants.
 They focus on code before validation.
+  statement: Build your business in the right way from day 1
   cta:
     headline: Ready to validate?
     message: Start by defining your problem and solution clearly.